OpenBluetoothToolbox/SimpleDBus/README.md

 ### Build tests
 To build and run unit and integration tests, the following packages are required:
-`sudo apt install libgtest-dev python3-dev`
+`sudo apt install libgtest-dev libgmock-dev python3-dev`

 ## Security